Photo courtesy of the Cherokee Historical Association.

 For over 50 years, Cherokee players have performed Unto These Hills, the second longest running outdoor drama in the United States.
 Under the stars on summer nights, the story of the Cherokee in North Carolina unfolds in dazzling sights and sounds.

 Music and dance traditions are woven into the play, as are the rich stories of Cherokee legends.
 The historical production portrays the arrival of Spanish explorer Hernando DeSoto in 1540, the participation of the Cherokee in the Battle of Horsehoe Bend, and the removal of the Cherokee from their ancestral lands on the Trail of Tears in 1838.
-Unto These Hills honors some of the most revered Cherokee heroes, including Sequoyah, creator of the Cherokee alphabet, Junaluska, the wise leader, and Tsali, the brave chief who gave his life for his people.
+Unto These Hills honors some of the most revered Cherokee heroes, including Sequoyah, creator of the Cherokee alphabet, Junaluska, the wise leader, and Tsali, the brave warrior who gave his life for his people.

 A large cast and technical staff recreate the pageantry of traditional festivals, a Cherokee wedding, and the world-famous Eagle Dance.
 Unto These Hills is set in the Mountainside Theater, an outdoor theater that seats 2,800.